kiran-harbak/zymmr/docs/reports/velocity-charts.md

 ### Sprint Performance Comparison
 The chart displays two key bars for each sprint, allowing teams to compare their estimates against their actual performance:
 -   **Planned (Committed)**: The total amount of work the team committed to at the start of the sprint.
--   **Actual (Completed)**: The total amount of work the team successfully completed by the end of the sprint.
+-   **Actual (Completed)**: The total amount of work the team successfully completed by the end of the sprint (as recorded at the time of sprint completion).

 ### Trend Analysis and Forecasting
 By visualizing performance over time, the velocity chart helps identify trends in team productivity and predict future performance, enabling more realistic and achievable sprint planning.